Political positions of Noam Chomsky: Comments on world affairs and conflicts

-Over his career, Chomsky has produced commentaries on many world conflicts.
+Over his career, Chomsky has provided commentary on many world conflicts.

-Views and activism opposing the Vietnam War
+Opposition to the Vietnam War

 Chomsky became one of the most prominent opponents of the Vietnam War in February 1967, with the publication of his essay "The Responsibility of Intellectuals" in the New York Review of Books.

 Allen J. Matusow, "The Vietnam War, the Liberals, and the Overthrow of LBJ" (1984):

 By 1967 the radicals were obsessed by the war and frustrated by their impotence to affect its course.
 The government was unmoved by protest, the people were uninformed and apathetic, and American technology was tearing Vietnam apart.
 What, then, was their responsibility?
 Noam Chomsky explored this problem in February 1967 in the New York Review, which had become the favorite journal of the radicals.
 By virtue of their training and leisure, intellectuals had a greater responsibility than ordinary citizens for the actions of the state, Chomsky said.
 It was their special responsibility 'to speak the truth and expose lies' ...
 [Chomsky] concluded by quoting an essay written twenty years before by Dwight Macdonald, an essay that implied that in time of crisis exposing lies might not be enough.
 'Only those who are willing to resist authority themselves when it conflicts too intolerably with their personal moral code', Macdonald had written, 'only they have the right to condemn'.
 Chomsky's article was immediately recognized as an important intellectual event.
 Along with the radical students, radical intellectuals were moving 'from protest to resistance.'

 A contemporary reaction came from New York University Professor of Philosophy Emeritus Raziel Abelson: